The Freedoms & Rights Coalition: Post-COVID protests

 On 23 August, between 1,500 and 2,000 protesters affiliated with the TFRC led by Tamaki marched from Te Ngākau Civic Square to the Parliamentary grounds.
 They were met by 500 counter-protesters led by Pōneke Anti-Fascist Coalition, who gathered at the Wellington Cenotaph.
 Police maintained a strong presence in the Wellington CBD.
 According to Wellington District Commander Superintendent Corrie Parnell, protesters, counter-protesters and the public were generally well behaved with no reported problems, arrests, or trespass orders being issued.
 During the Parliament protest, Tamaki launched a new umbrella political party called "Freedoms NZ" which consists of the New Nation Party, Vision New Zealand, and the NZ Outdoors & Freedom Party.

 During the 23rd August Parliament protest, Rick Southey, the non-clinical national manager of Whānau Ora Community Clinic (WOCC), officiated over a "mock trial" where he condemned the Government's COVID-19 lockdowns and vaccine mandates as "crimes against humanity."
 Another participant in the trial was "prosecutor" Heka Robertson.
 Southey is a member of Destiny Church and had supported Tamaki's protest.
 Following a complaint by another WOCC staff member, the clinic's director George Ngatai, who is a fellow member of Destiny Church and Vision New Zealand candidate, suspended Southey from his duties pending a review by WOCC chairwoman Leainne Nathan and other representatives, who were not affiliated with Destiny Church.

+On 28 September 2023, the TFRC staged a protest march against a scheduled "Agenda 2030" conference at the New Zealand Parliament in Wellington.
+The conference had been organised by the United Nations Association of New Zealand and featured former Director-General of Health Ashley Bloomfield as its keynote speaker.
+Due to the Coalition's protest, the conference shifted online.
+2,000 TFRC supporters marched from Civic Square to Parliament.
+Brian and Hannah Tamaki also along with Outdoors Party leader Sue Grey addressed the protesters.
+Members of the Pōneke Anti-Fascist Coalition staged a counter-protest outside Parliament.
+The Coalition's march coincided with similar protest activities in Wellington organised by Julian Batchelor's Stop Co-Governance movement, the farming advocacy group Groundswell NZ, and a gang Hīkoi protesting against the National and ACT parties' anti-gang policies.
+Police monitored the protest events.